-Actor Lee Thompson Young Committs Suicide At 29
+Remembering Actor Lee Thompson Young: Suicide Too Soon

-Lee Thompson Young, who appeared on the popular television program “Rizzoli & Isles,” was found dead this morning at the age of 29 from an apparent suicide.
+It’s been three years since Lee Thompson Young, who appeared on the popular television program “Rizzoli & Isles,” was found dead at the age of 29 from an apparent suicide.

 Lee’s mother, Velma Love, remembers her son well.